openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ## Authorization Requests with Request URI

-The Wallet MUST NOT sent personally identifiable information (PII) or any other data that could be used for fingerprinting to the Request URI in order to prevent user tracking.
+The Wallet MUST NOT send personally identifiable information (PII) or any other data that could be used for fingerprinting to the Request URI in order to prevent user tracking.

 {backmatter}